dougeby/IntuneDocs/InTuneDocs/DeployUse/set-up-windows-phone-management-with-microsoft-intune.md

 ---

 ## Set up Windows Phone and Windows 10 Mobile management with Microsoft Intune
-Before you can manage Windows 10 Mobile or Windows Phone devices with [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)], you have to set up management.
-If you manage Windows Phone 8.0 devices or need to deploy the Company Portal to devices, see [Set up Windows Phone 8.0 management](set-up-windows-8.0-management-with-microsoft-intune.md).
+Before you can manage Windows 10 Mobile or Windows Phone devices with Microsof Intune, the devices must be able to communicate with Intune.
+To simplify this, you can create a DNS record so users don't have to enter the server address.

+For most scenarios, users can install the Company Portal app from the Windows Store.
+If you manage Windows Phone 8.0 devices or need to deploy the Company Portal to Windows Phone devices, you must also download and sign the Company Portal app.
+See [Set up Windows Phone 8.0 management](set-up-windows-8.0-management-with-microsoft-intune.md).

 ## Set up Windows 10 Mobile and Windows Phone management
 1.  **Set up Intune**